codenamewei/nlp-playground/docs/keywords.md

 - **Skip Gram** predict context words from center of word
 - **Zero Shot Classification** provide probability score for any list of labels with the data provided without training
 - **State dictionary** of Hugging Face contains model weights/parameters, often stored in *.bin
+- A **paraphrase** is a restatement of the meaning of a text or passage using other word